frederik-hoeft/bit-twiddling-hacks/README.md

 ---

-The words "I", "me", "my" refer to the original author of this document: Sean Eron Anderson (seander@cs.stanford.edu)
+In this first section the words "I", "me", "my" refer to the original author of this document: Sean Eron Anderson (seander@cs.stanford.edu)

 ---